 But since Erdogan’s government came to power in 2003, it has also forged closer ties to Iran and Hamas.
 Turkey believes Hamas must play a key role in the Palestinian territories.

-The alliance began to fray after Israel’s three-week military offensive in theearly last year.
+The alliance began to fray after Israel’s three-week military offensive in the Gaza Strip early last year.

-Erdogan, who heads an Islamist-oriented government, set off the latest round of acrimony by accusing Israel of being a threat to world peace and using disproportionate force in the.
+Erdogan, who heads an Islamist-oriented government, set off the latest round of acrimony by accusing Israel of being a threat to world peace and using disproportionate force in the Gaza war.
 The operation was launched against Gaza militants, but hundreds of Palestinian civilians were among the more than 1,400 dead.

-“We can never remain silent in the face of Israel’s attitude. … It has disproportionate power and it is using that at will, while refusing to abide by U.N. resolutions,” Erdogan said in Ankara Monday at a joint news conference with.
+“We can never remain silent in the face of Israel’s attitude. … It has disproportionate power and it is using that at will, while refusing to abide by U.N. resolutions,” Erdogan said in Ankara Monday at a joint news conference with Lebanese Prime Minister Saad Hariri.

-Israel lashed back by insisting it had “the full right” to protect itself against Gaza, which had bombarded Israel with thousands of rockets for years before the offensive, and against Lebanese Hezbollah guerrillas who struck Israel with 4,000 rockets during their 2006 war.in
+Israel lashed back by insisting it had “the full right” to protect itself against Islamic Hamas militants in Gaza, which had bombarded Israel with thousands of rockets for years before the offensive, and against Lebanese Hezbollah guerrillas who struck Israel with 4,000 rockets during their 2006 war.

 “The Turks should be the last to preach morality,” Israel’s Foreign Ministry said in a statement late Monday, an apparent reference to Turkey’s past conduct against Armenians, Kurds and Greek Cypriots.